-After listing out all of the advantages of slush fund money, you may be thinking there has to be disadvantages, right?
+After listing out all of the advantages of pocket money, you may be thinking there have to be disadvantages, right?

 Even if you start at $5 or $10, you will begin to reap the benefits and advantages of pocket money.
-Just remember the rules of slush fund money in order to see the advantages in your household!
+The small amount of money will change your perspective and how you relate to money.

 As you get further in your journey, you can increase your slush amount to $100+ of fun money!